atinux/vue-adonis/README.md

 Add `NPM_CONFIG_PRODUCTION=false` in your env variables so it will install the dev dependencies to build the sources (see [Heroku docs](https://devcenter.heroku.com/articles/nodejs-support#devdependencies)).

+## Including Bootstrap

+You can use external libraries like bootstrap, please see [Issue #1](https://github.com/Atinux/vue-adonis/issues/1#issuecomment-255539896)

 ## Documentation